sodadata/docs/soda-sql/documentation/anomaly-detection.md

 The algorithm automatically adapts to your data.
 It learns how your data generally behaves over time to build a mental model of data patterns, then compares actual measurements to that model.
 If the two disagree, the algorithm identifies the actual measurement as an anomaly and calculates:<br />

-a. the certainty of the algorithm's mental model, or how well it thinks it knows your data, and <br />
+a. the certainty of the algorithm's mental model, or how well it knows your data, and <br />
 b. the size of the anomaly, or how far the measurement deviates from the expected value.

 Soda Cloud uses the certainty and size calculations to derive the thresholds for triggering alerts: